DeepwaterExploration/legacydocs/docs/software/discovery.md

 ## Activation

 When you open Discovery for the first time, you will see a license activation screen.
-Enter your license key in the field labelled "License Key".
+Enter your license key in the field labeled "License Key".

 ```{important} **Please ensure you have an active internet connection during activation.**
 ```